Healthy trees are valuable. They produce oxygen and offer shelter for local wildlife. They provide shade and make your property more attractive.

-- Severe tree trunk damage: It’s not easy for trees to shrug off serious damage to its trunk.
-The University of Maryland’s Extension program points to warning signs like vertical cracks, seams, a hollow trunk, and large wounds.
+- Severe tree trunk damage: It’s not easy for trees to shrug off serious damage to their trunk.
+The University of Maryland’s Extension program points to warning signs like vertical cracks, seams, hollow trunks, and large wounds.

 Expert Removal for Trees Large and Small

 Monkeyman’s Tree Service has been performing residential and commercial tree removals for over 30 years.
 We offer a tree removal service you can trust!